AreaFiftyLAN/lancie-frontend/data/faq.md

 ### Can I sleep on location?

-We will again try to make sure that there is a sleeping area for participants, however, we do need to comply with the corona measurements at that time.
+We will again try to make sure that there is a sleeping area for participants, however, we do need to comply with the corona measures at that time.
 So It possibly is not allowed.

 ### Are there showers and toilets on location?

 Both showers and toilets will be available during the entire event.

-### What should I bring to Area FiftyLAN?
+### What should I bring to the AreaFiftyLAN?

 Please bring the following items to the event:

-- ID and Corona QR Code
+- ID
 - Power strip without a switch
 - LAN cable of at least 10m
 - PC/laptop with necessities (cables etc.)